Actual Total Loss

 How much damage does it take to total a car?

-How does total loss affect insurance?
+How long does a total loss claim take?

 Can I keep my car if it's a total loss?